karpov-sv/fram-grandma/README.md

-# fram-grandma
+# GRANDMA interface for FRAM telescopes

-FRAM to GRANDMA interface
+ - listener.py - generic listener that polls SkyPortal for new plans for a given instruments, and stores them locally